Using the aria-owns attribute

 </ul>

 Which is to say that is what should happen.
-Unfortunately screen reader support for aria-owns is still inconsistent.
+Unfortunately screen reader support for aria-owns

-Using this ]code>aria-owns test case, Jaws has support with Chrome, firefox and Internet Explorer.
+Using this aria-owns test case, Jaws has support with Chrome, firefox and Internet Explorer.
 NVDA has support with chrome, but not Edge, Firefox or Internet Explorer.
 TalkBack does with Chrome, but VoiceOver does not in Safari (OSX or iOS).

 Updated on 19th October to include results for Narrator (on Windows 10).
 The aria-owns